EG-Julien/3Djs/README.md

 }
 ```

-Then we can study a block formed of 2D hitogram that looks like 3D histogram.
+Then we can study a block formed of 2D histogram that looks like 3D histogram.